AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

     - For instance, in the example above, 50% of the 96KB maximum is 48KB,
       - which is not a supported shared memory capacity.
       - Thus, the preference is rounded up to 64KB.
+      - **NOTE THAT, ASIDE FROM SETTING THE CARVEOUT, 64KB SMEM REQUIRES ANOTHER EXPLICIT OPT-IN AS FOLLOWS**
   ```c++
   template <class T>
   inline __host__ ​cudaError_t cudaFuncSetAttribute(T * entry, cudaFuncAttribute attr, int value);